oracle/graaljs/docs/Building.md

 ### Prerequisites

-* Python 2.7 (required by `mx`)
+* Python 3 (required by `mx`), and Python 2.7 for building Node.js
 * git (to download, update, and locate repositories)
 * Java JDK 8 or newer

 ### Building

-1. to build GraalVM JavaScript from sources you need to clone more than one repository.
+1. to build GraalVM JavaScript from sources you need to clone several repositories.
 We recommend to do it in a dedicated directory:
     ```bash
     mkdir graalvm
     cd graalvm